 We run a competitive licensing system and applications may only be made in accordance with approved procedures.

 The OGA issues production licences through competitive licensing rounds because they yield better quality bids than other methods.
-Unlike auctions, for instance, licensing rounds do not divert significant sums of money away from exploration work, and give a much better expectation that a licence will be awarded to the bid that promises to maximise the economic recovery of the UK’s oil and gas resources.
+Unlike auctions, for instance, licensing rounds do not divert significant sums of money away from exploration work, and give a much better expectation that a licence will be awarded to the bid that promises to ensure the economic recovery of the UK’s oil and gas resources.
 Consultation has also revealed the industry’s preference for this system because of its predictability.
 Click here to view current and previous licensing rounds.
 You can apply for offshore and onshore petroleum licences during a licensing round, held by the OGA via the Licence Application Repository (LARRY) accessed through the UK Energy Portal.

 There may be exceptional circumstances where it would be reasonable for a company not to have to wait for the next licensing round to obtain a Production Licence, so the OGA also has an out-of-round application process.
 It can only be used if justified by exceptional circumstances and is not a routine alternative to licensing rounds.
 Usually, the OGA will only consider an application where a potential applicant can demonstrate a firm commitment to near-term activity.
 Circumstances where an Out-of-Round process may be considered but not limited to, include:

 The OGA can only accept licence applications in response to a formal invitation to apply, so any company seeking an out-of-round licence must first convince the OGA of the case to issue an out-of-round invitation.
 If approved, the process will usually then entail publication of an invitation in the London, Edinburgh and Belfast Gazettes with applications being taken at least 90 days later.

 Companies who want the OGA to consider an out-of-round process should email Offshore.Exploration@ogauthority.co.uk in the first instance to nominate the area of interest.
 If the OGA then subsequently invites applications, they should be made in LARRY, the same way as during a licensing round and the same guidance will apply.

 Applying for an Offshore or Onshore Exploration Licence